-Cross: Symbol of salvation and sacrifice.
+Cross: Salvation and sacrifice.

 Heart: Whole heart represents love, torn heart symbolizes love lost.

 Hourglass: Another symbol of time, but limited time.
-It can also symbolize the shape of the female body or the end of life or a life event nearing.
+It can also represent the shape of the female body or the end of life or a life event nearing.
 A broken hourglass can represent anger or denial of an approaching death.

 Barbed wire: Often a prison tattoo representing time served by the number of barbs on the wire.
 Also a symbol of an unapproachable person.

-Gun: Symbol of rebellion, protection and personal freedom.
+Gun: Rebellion, threat, protection, and personal freedom.

 Umbrella: Protection, shelter, and often accompanied by raindrops or symbolic quotes about rain.